- NAME: John Paul II

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Born Karol Józef Wojtyla on May 18, 1920, in Wadowice, Poland, Pope John Paul II's early life was marked by great loss.
-His mother died when he was nine and his older brother Edmund died when he was twelve.
+His mother died when he was 9 years old, and his older brother Edmund died when he was 12.